tattoo pricing

 it’s a great question, and one that is often kept secret! i’ll explain what goes into the hourly rate.

-70% goes to me, and from that i need to buy tattooing supplies, and pay my taxes and super as i’m self-employed and not an employee of the studio. the hourly rate of the tattoo also covers the work i don’t directly charge for - drawing, research, emails and scheduling.
+firstly, around 30% of the cost of your tattoo goes towards the tattoo studio - this covers the rent, insurance, management, and studio supplies.
+70% goes to me, and from that i deduct my taxes and pension as i’m self-employed, and purchase tattooing and art supplies. it also covers the invisible work that i don’t directly charge for - drawing, research, emails and scheduling.